 The Boat is defined as a Hull/Engine configuration as stated on the Measurement Certificate.
+Repairs and part changes are allowed within the limits of the Measurement Certificate.

 For events with more than 20 entries, the following bonus points should be given, so that all drivers can get points.